 Astronomical Research in Edinburgh

-There are around fifty active astronomical researchers at ROE, as well as large numbers of programmers, engineers, and technicians; the total number of people on site is about 150.
 IfA and ATC staff share a single canteen, library, computer network, seminar and coffee-talk series, so the effect is of a single large research institute.
 Research-active staff can be grouped as follows:

 -